ArtFXDev/silex-doc/docs/user/interface/interface.md

 1- Hamberger menu.

 2- Update button : Reload the interface (useful if some newly created files don't show or if new features don't appear).
-You can use the **very precious** CTRL + R [shortcut](../shortcuts.md) to trigger the same result.
+You can use the **very precious** CTRL + R [shortcut](shortcuts) to trigger the same result.

 3- List of running software :

 ![](/img/user_guide/home_page/silex_home_page_running_software.png)

-4- Nimby : allows you to turn on/off the [nimby](nimby.md).

-5- Account profile :
+4- Account profile :

 ![](/img/user_guide/home_page/silex_home_page_profile.png)